scd-github/jsd-lab-website-template/index.md

   link="https://scd-github.github.io/jsd-lab-website-template/introduction%20to%20JSD/"
 %}

-{% include section.html background="images/orange.png" dark=true %}
+{% include section.html background="images/orange.png" dark=false %}

-# "Insolvent hits the nail on the head...Compulsory reading for engineers, designers and everyone interested in thinking about technology"
+## "Insolvent hits the nail on the head...Compulsory reading for engineers, designers and everyone interested in thinking about technology"

 {% include section.html %}